apvilkko/tradfri-desktop/README.md

 ```

 1. Run npm install in root folder & client and server folder
-1. Run server from server folder with `npm start`.
-1. Run client from client folder with `npm start`.
+1. Run server & client from root with `SERVER_URL=PUBLIC_IP npm start` (where PUBLIC_IP is e.g. your local server ip, otherwise localhost is used)